SigismundBT/mostir/docs/docs/getting-started.md

 mostir build
 ```

 ---

 ## 🧹 Useful Commands

-- `mostir build` → Run esbuild with your config
+- `mostir build --sync` → Sync `dist dir` with `source dir` first ,then run esbuild with your config
 - `mostir sync` → Sync outdir with src (remove orphan files)
 - `mostir clean` → Clear all files inside outdir

-For more details, see the [Commands](./commands.md) section.
+For more details and available options, see the [Commands](./commands.md) section.